Code-Institute-Submissions/lilychuang78-milestone2-1/README.md

     - Galxy Fold
     - DELL Laptop Latitude 5490
 6. Manual Testing
+    - Navigation bar:
-    - Navigation bar: I am able to click on all the menu and am able to direct to different sections of the website. "**#DiscoverTaiwan**" function as the home page button.
+        - I am able to click on all the menu and am able to direct to different sections of the website.
+        - "**#DiscoverTaiwan**" function as the home page button.
 The navigation bar always remains at the top of the screen.
 I am able to click on any menus to redirect when I am at anywhere of the webpage.
-    - Hero image slideshow: The slideshow consists of four images.
+    - Hero image slideshow:
+        - The slideshow consists of four images.
 They change smoothly without any loading issues.
     - Info tabs: I am able to click on every tab and the content change without issues.
+        - Location:
-        - Location: The Google Map is loaded without issues.
+            - The Google Map is loaded without issues.
 I can zoom in and out and center the map to other location.
-When I hover the cursor to the marker.
+            - When I hover the cursor to the marker.
 A message of "I am here!" is shown.
-There is a link to Wikipedia with specific content relating to the location of Taiwan.
+            - There is a link to Wikipedia with specific content relating to the location of Taiwan.
 It can be open with separate website so the current website remains and is not replaced.
+        - Climate:
-        - Climate: I can enter any cities in the "Check the Weather" app.
-It does not have to be a city in Taiwan, although the placeholder suggests the users to enter "Taipei".
+            - I can enter any cities in the "Check the Weather" app.
+It does not have to be a city in Taiwan.
+The placeholder suggests the users to enter "Taipei".
 After entering the name of the city, the city name, current temperature, weather, and weather icon are displayed beneath.
-When I enter another city name, the current city name is replaced without any issues.
-There is a link to Wikipedia with specific content relating to the climate of Taiwan.
+            - When I enter another city name, the current city name is replaced without any issues.
+            - There is a link to Wikipedia with specific content relating to the climate of Taiwan.
 It can be open with separate website so the current website remains and is not replaced.
+        - Population:
-        - Population: When I hover the cursor to the dots of the chart, an info window with population data and correspondent year appears.
-There is a link to Wikipedia with specific content relating to the population of Taiwan.
+            - When I hover the cursor to the dots of the chart, an info window with population data and correspondent year appears.
+            - There is a link to Wikipedia with specific content relating to the population of Taiwan.
 It can be open with separate website so the current website remains and is not replaced.
+        - Language:
-        - Language: I can translate the website to traditional Chinese using Google Translate.
-Google Translate bar appear at the top of the screen, which allows me to revert the website back to English.
-However, I have to click the close icon to close the bar in order to see the navigation bar again.
-There is a link to Wikipedia with specific content relating to the language of Taiwan.
+            - I can translate the website to traditional Chinese using Google Translate.
+            - Google Translate bar also appears at the top of the screen, which allows me to revert the website back to English.
+            - However, I have to click the close icon to close the bar in order to see the navigation bar again.
+            - There is a link to Wikipedia with specific content relating to the language of Taiwan.
 It can be open with separate website so the current website remains and is not replaced.
+        - Culture:
-        - Culture: An YouTube video is displayed when I click on the image with a hint of "Click the image to view a video!" beneath.
-I am able to terminate the video by clicking the close x icon.
+            - An YouTube video is displayed when I click on the image with a hint of "Click the image to view a video!" beneath.
+            - I am able to terminate the video by clicking the close x icon.
 The webpage remains at the same location without being refreshed.
-The same video can be directed and opened in a separate website when clicking on the link beneath as well.
-There is a link to Wikipedia with specific content relating to the culture of Taiwan.
+            - The same video can be directed and opened in a separate website when clicking on the link beneath as well.
+            - There is a link to Wikipedia with specific content relating to the culture of Taiwan.
 It can be open with separate website so the current website remains and is not replaced.
+        - Business:
-        - Business: When I hover the cursor to the bars of the chart, an info window with labels and scores are displayed.
-Two links directing to Wikipedia and The News Lens are opened into separated websites by clicking, which do not replace the current web page.
+            - When I hover the cursor to the bars of the chart, an info window with labels and scores are displayed.
+            - Two links directing to Wikipedia and The News Lens are opened into separated websites by clicking, which do not replace the current web page.
+    - Cuisine:
-        - Cuisine: When I hover the cursor on the images of cuisine, the cursor icon automatically changed to "zoom in" icon.
-When I click on the image, the image becomes bigger and center on the desktop with a transparent gray background.
-There is a name of the cuisine beneath the image.
-On the top left, I can see how many images are there and the current order number of the selected image.
-In the top right corner, I can use "display slideshow", "share", "zoom", "full screen" and "close" functions provided by FANCYBOX API.
-On the right side of the screen, all the images are displayed, so I can click on any of them to view and use the mentioned functions.
-When I close the zoomed in image, the webpage goes back to the page without being refreshed.
+        - When I hover the cursor on the images of cuisine, the cursor icon automatically changed to "zoom in" icon.
+        - When I click on the image, the image becomes bigger and center on the desktop with a transparent gray background.
+        - There is a name of the cuisine beneath the image.
+        - On the top left, I can see how many images are there and the current order number of the selected image.
+        - On the top right corner, I can use "display slideshow", "share", "zoom", "full screen" and "close" functions.
+        - On the right side of the screen, all the images are displayed, so I can click on any of them to view and use the mentioned functions.
-    - Attraction: When I click on "Geography" and "Satellite" view on the left top corner of the map, the map changed itself into geographic and satellite views without issues.
-When I click on the "display full screen" icon which is in right top corner of the map, the map can be displayed full screen.
-I click on the markers of the map, I can view an info window that contains an image, the name of the place, description of the place and a link to an external webpage called "The Heart of Asia" without any issues.
-I have to close the info window by clicking the close x icon, otherwise the info window is overlapped.
-The screen moves slightly downward whenever I close an info window, so I use the cursor to move the map.
-I am able to zoom in and zoom out the map using + and - icon.
-Also moving the map to center different location is possible.
-The small person icon on the left bottom corner allows me to view street view.
+        - When I close the zoomed in image, the webpage goes back to the page without being refreshed.
+    - Attraction:
+        - When I click on "Geography" and "Satellite" view on the left top corner of the map, the map changed itself into geographic and satellite views without issues.
+        - When I click on the "full screen" icon which is in right top corner of the map, the map can be displayed full screen.
+        - I click on the markers of the map, I can view an info window that contains an image, the name of the place, description of the place.
+        - A link to an external webpage called "The Heart of Asia" opens without any issues.
+        - I have to close the info window by clicking the close x icon, otherwise the info window is overlapped.
+        - The screen moves slightly downward whenever I close an info window, so I use the cursor to move the map.
+        - I am able to zoom in and zoom out the map using + and - icon and move the map.
+        - The small person icon on the left bottom corner allows me to see street view.
+    - Contact:
-    - Contact: The contact form has placeholder of "Name", "Email" and "Any questions about Taiwan is welcome!", so I am able to understand what I enter in which input box.
-I have to enter every input in order to send out the form, otherwise a message is displayed to remind me not to leave the entry empty.
-I also have to enter a valid email address with @ sign, or an alert of "Please enter a valid email address." is also shown on the top of the desktop.
-After I submit the form, the placeholder of "Any questions about Taiwan is welcome!" changes to "your message is received.".
-The submitted form content is redirected to my email address via Email.js service automatically without any issues.
+        - The contact form displays placeholder of "Name", "Email" and "Any questions about Taiwan is welcome!"
+        - I have to enter every input in order to send out the form, otherwise an alert is displayed.
+        - I also have to enter a valid email address which contains @ sign, or an alert of "Please enter a valid email address" appears on the top of the screen.
+        - After I submit the form, the placeholder of "Any questions about Taiwan is welcome!" changes to "your message is received.".
+        - The submitted form content is received in my email account via Email.js service automatically without any issues.
+    - Footer:
-    - Footer: There are three social media icons in the footer, which re-direct to separated webpages of Facebook, Instagram and YouTube respectively.
-They do not replace the current webpage.
+        - There are three social media icons in the footer, which re-direct to separated webpages of Facebook, Instagram and YouTube respectively.
+        - The links do not replace the current webpage.
+    - Go-back-to-top button:
-    - Go-back-to-top button.
-The go-back-to-top button is located on the right button of the page.
-When I scroll the page, the icon remains on the same position.
-When I click the icon, the page scrolls back to the top, which has the same function when clicking "#Discover Taiwan" as a home button.
+        - The go-back-to-top button remains at the same right bottom position even when scrolling.
+        - When I click the icon, the page scrolls back to the top.

 ## Deployment
 1. In the GitHub repository of [milestone2-1](https://github.com/lilychuang78/milestone2-1), click on "Setting".![setting](assets/images/readme/deploy1.png)